foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 she'll reminisce about looking up at the sky
 while coming home from watching some movie about cartoon dog superheroes
-and seeing a fleeting speck of light in the night sky
+and seeing a fleeting speck of light
 the sole witness to a celestial immolation

 the atmosphere has ripped away my shell